Welcome to the section of the website where you can find out more about the school’s governors and the work that we do.

 Instrument of Governance

-Please see below the Governors last Report to Parents.
-This information is now found within the SDP and the SDP Review under key information on the web site and the parental questionnaires above.
+Governors Report to Parents – This information is now found within the SDP and the SDP Review under key information on the web site and more information can be found in the parental questionnaires above.

 Governors are required to declare their Pecuniary interests (Business, Financial and Governance Interests) every year.